VerifyTests/Verify.EntityFramework/readme.md

 A context that uses `UseInternalServiceProvider` is not checked, since EF does not apply extension services to that provider.

+These checks find queries that are written wrong, whatever data they run against.
+To limit how large or expensive a query can be, for example the number of values in a `Contains` list, the number of rows, or the number of includes, use [EfQueryComplexity](https://github.com/SimonCropp/EfQueryComplexity).

 ### Opting out